 H&M: Coolest Monkey In the Jungle (2018)

 H&M is known for running gender, race, and age-inclusive campaigns, but they are no stranger to controversy.
-One controversial move, seen as being racist, was in 2018 when they used an image of a young black model wearing a jumper with the slogan “Coolest monkey in the jungle”.
+One controversial ad, which H&M did claim was unintentional, was in 2018 when they used an image of a young black model wearing a jumper with the slogan “Coolest monkey in the jungle”.
 The advertisement caused an uproar on social media and was classed as “offensive, disturbing, and totally inappropriate”.

 H&M responded that they lacked awareness and made a marketing mistake.
 However, the public believes it was a publicity stunt to create a buzz around the brand.
 The Weekend, a former celebrity ambassador for the brand, cut all ties with them and refused to do any future work with the company.